artur-s/FsWorkshop/Basics.md

       let (|>) x f = f x
       ```

-    - It allows to put the function argument in front of the function rather after.
+    - It allows to put the function argument in front of the function rather than after.
     - You can pipe the output of one operation to the next using "|>"
-    - From Partial application ordering, having the data structure at the end
+    - From Partial Application ordering, having the data structure at the end
-      makes it easier to pipe a structure or collection from function to tion.
+      makes it easier to pipe a structure or collection from function to function.
       ```fsharp
       let result =
         [1..10]